-If you borrowed with the Parent PLUS loan program to help your child pay for college, you are not alone.
-Currently, there are 3.4 million borrowers in the Parent PLUS loan program.
+If you took out a Parent PLUS loan to help your child pay for college with federal student loans, you are not alone.
+Currently, there are 3.4 million borrowers in the Parent PLUS loan program according to the US Department of Education.
 The total debt owed at this time by Parent PLUS loan borrowers is $81.5 billion.
-While that may seem like a large number, it is only a small fraction of the total student loan debt in the US, currently $1,331.7 billion.
+While that may seem like a large number, it is only a small fraction of the total student loan debt in the US, currently $1.6 trillion.

 Large education bills can be a heavy burden on parents.
-However, now that your child has graduated, or is within six months of graduation, you may have some options available for loan forgiveness or refinancing.
+However, now that your child has graduated, is enrolled half-time, or is within six months of graduation, you may have some options available for loan forgiveness or refinancing when considering loan repayment.

-Do Parent PLUS Loans Qualify for Forgiveness Programs?
+Do Parent PLUS Loans Qualify for Student Loan Forgiveness Programs?

-Short answer, no, Parent PLUS loans do not qualify for forgiveness programs.
-However, parents can first consolidate with the Direct Consolidation Loan program, then apply for forgiveness programs.
+Short answer, no, Parent PLUS loans do not qualify for eligibility in forgiveness programs.
+However, parents can first consolidate with the Federal Direct Consolidation Loan program, then apply for forgiveness programs.

 To consolidate your Parent PLUS Loans you will have to apply for a Direct Consolidation Loan through StudentLoans.gov.
-This can be done online or by mail.
-After being reviewed you will be contacted by a consolidation servicer for any remaining tasks to complete.
+Enrollment can be done online or by mail.
+After being reviewed student loan borrowers will be contacted by a consolidation servicer for any remaining tasks to complete and repayment terms.

-Parent PLUS Loan Forgiveness With Income-Contingent Repayment (ICR)
+Parent PLUS Loan Forgiveness with an Income-Contingent Repayment Plan (ICR)

 The federal government offers four types of income-driven repayment plans for student borrowers, but ICR is the only one that accepts Parent PLUS Loans.
 This is a federal program that can lower your monthly payments and offer loan forgiveness after 25 years for eligible applicants.
 Your loan will need to be consolidated by the Department of Education first to apply.
-Loans refinanced or consolidated by a private lender are no longer eligible.
+Loans you refinance or consolidate with a private loan servicer are no longer eligible.